 This is a fear many people seem to have.
 In some point, all of us get judged in life; In most cases, that person is just sharing an opinion about you; regardless of what you're doing, where you are, people will always judge you nevertheless.
 There's a simple solution to this not many people follow; the opinion about you doesn't really influence your life in any way; as many people fear and are so concerned about other people's perspectives about them, judgement almost cannot be avoided, thus you should not care what people negatively think of you.

 Yeah just do whatever you like and do not let anyone's opinions on what you are doing discourage you.

-Maybe it's just me but I don't mind being judged.
-Or at least on the internet when I'm anomynous - darthvadern
+Maybe it's just me, but I don't mind being judged, or at least on the internet when I'm anonymous.

-As someone who takes blood tests two-three times a year, I have no fear of syringes, at least medical ones, and vaccines are the least pain-inducing syringies I've taken.
+As someone who takes blood tests two-three times a year, I have no fear of syringes, at least medical ones, and vaccines are the least pain-inducing syringes I've taken.
 I feel absolutely nothing from these.

 Vaccines cause autism

 While it's usually reasonable why people fear flying, many people tend to fear being an airplane passenger since they are mostly concerned about the fatal accidents that could potentially occur.
 It's a known fact that airplanes are the safest, or one of the safest transports compared to any other; the chances of dying in an airplane accident is slim in the tiniest degree.
 For most of you, you may probably have spent much more time riding in a car than on an airplane in your lifetime.